Tacolneston transmitting station: Transmissions

 The station began broadcasting regular programmes from Norwich purely for East Anglian audiences on the Midlands Home Service from Tuesday 5 February 1957, and the transmitter went to full power for VHF from 6.35pm on Tuesday 30 April 1957.

+Regular television broadcasts began from Monday 8 October 1956.
+On 27 January 1957 the first regional television broadcast for East Anglia only was made, from Tacolneston itself, to publicise the VHF service.
+On Monday 9 June 1958 the TV transmission power was doubled.

 The transmission site is located at 52° 31' 3.9" North, 1° 8' 19.3" East (National Grid Reference: TM131958).
 In July 1989, it was reported that the transmitting station cost almost £500,000 a year to run.

+Arqiva (formerly National Grid Wireless) announced, on 6 August 2007, that they plan to replace the current 165 m mast with a new 206.1 m mast in order to ensure good digital TV reception across East Anglia after digital switchover, which took place in the area in November 2011.
+Arqiva also plan to replace the original transmitter hall at this site as it has now reached the end of its useful life.
+Work was completed on the new structure in September 2013 and the old 165m mast was dismantled in 2014.

+Structure

 The current mast has an average height of 221 metres above sea level.
 It is now owned and operated by Arqiva, but was owned by the BBC before they privatised their transmission department prior to 1997.